Procedure word: Mayday

 For example: "Mayday, Mayday, Mayday, Wiki Air 999, we have lost both of our engines due to a bird strike, we are gliding now."

-After that pilot can give, or the controller can ask for, additional information, such as, fuel and number of passengers on board.
+After that the pilot can give, or the controller can ask for, additional related information such as fuel conditions, number of passengers on board, and so on.

 Pan-Pan

 Pan-pan (pronounced /ˈpæn ˈpæn/) is the official urgency voice call.

-Meaning "I, my vessel or a person aboard my vessel requires assistance but is not in distress."
+Meaning "I, my vessel, or a person aboard my vessel, require, or requires, assistance, but am, or is, not in distress."
 This overrides all but a mayday call, and is used, as an example, for calling for medical assistance or if the station has no means of propulsion.
 The correct usage is: